 Repairs.
 The cost of repairing or improving property used in your trade or business is either a deductible or capital expense.
-Routine maintenance that keeps your property in a normal efficient operating condition, but that does not materially increase the value or substantially prolong the useful life of the property, is deductible in the year that it is incurred.
+Routine maintenance that keeps your property in a normal efficient operating condition, but that doesn't materially increase the value or substantially prolong the useful life of the property, is deductible in the year that it is incurred.
 Otherwise, the cost must be capitalized and depreciated.
-See Form 4562 and its instructions for how to compute and claim the depreciation deduction.
+See Form 4562 and its instructions for how to figure and claim the depreciation deduction.

 The cost of repairs includes the costs of labor, supplies, and certain other items.
-The value of your own labor is not deductible.
+The value of your own labor isn't deductible.
 Examples of repairs include:

-- Reconditioning floors (but not replacement). - Repainting the interior and exterior walls of a building, - Cleaning and repairing roofs and gutters, and - Fixing plumbing leaks (but not replacement of fixtures).
+- Reconditioning floors (but not replacement), - Repainting the interior and exterior walls of a building, - Cleaning and repairing roofs and gutters, and - Fixing plumbing leaks (but not replacement of fixtures).

 Repayments.
 If you had to repay an amount you included in your income in an earlier year, you may be able to deduct the amount repaid for the year in which you repaid it.
 Or, if the amount you repaid is more than \$3,000, you may be able to take a credit against your tax for the year in which you repaid it.
+In most cases, you can claim a deduction or credit only if the repayment qualifies as an expense or loss incurred in your trade or business or in a for-profit transaction

 Type of deduction.
 The type of deduction you are allowed in the year of repayment depends on the type of income you included in the earlier year.
-For instance, if you repay an amount you previously reported as a capital gain, deduct the repayment as a capital loss on

-Form 8949.
-If you reported it as self-employment income, deduct it as a business deduction on Schedule C or Schedule C-EZ (Form 1040) or Schedule F (Form 1040).
+For instance, if you repay an amount you previously reported as a capital gain, deduct the repayment as a capital loss as explained in the Instructions for Schedule D (Form 1040).
+If you reported it as self-employment income, deduct it as a business expense on Schedule C (Form 1040) or Schedule C-EZ (Form 1040) or Schedule F (Form 1040).